Dedrone, the market and technology leader in airspace security, today

 In addition to launching the Dedrone RF-300, the company also recently announced DroneTracker 3, the industry’s first airspace security solution that includes automated summary reporting for instant diagnosis of drone airspace activity.
 DroneTracker, RF-100, and the new RF-300, when combined, make the Dedrone solution a complete, reliable, and accurate platform for drone detection and classification.

 Dedrone recently deployed the RF-300 at a global economic meeting in Davos, Switzerland.
 "The key to effective protection against rogue drones is fast and reliable detection technology,” shares a spokesperson with the Canton Police of Graubünden, who led security for the event.
 “Dedrone’s technology provided us the location of the drone and the pilot, which is very valuable to us, and allowed us to assess the potential dangers of a drone intrusion.
-We were able to successfully use Dedrone’s RF-300 for this year's World Economic Forum Annual Meeting, and were more than satisfied with the new product.”
+We were able to successfully use Dedrone’s RF-300 for this year's global economic meeting, and were more than satisfied with the new product.”